-AFS Slovakia and its v olunteers would like to welcome you to our country.
-Slovakia is a country full of culture, traditions, color and friendship.
-Hoping that your AFS stay is a pleasant experience, we ask you to follow suggestions listed in this short manual.
-In general, Slovakia is a safe country, however, like any other country, there are specific situations you should be aware of.
+AFS Colombia and its volunteers would like to welcome you to our country.

+Colombia is a country full of culture, traditions, color and friendship.
+Hoping that your AFS stay is a pleasant experience, we ask you to follow these suggestions.
+Like any other country, Colombia faces the challenge of ensuring citizens and visitors' safety.
 In order to avoid problems, we have created this manual with some recommendations.

 These will be useful for your own safety.

-Introduction - General advice by AFS International
+Introduction - General Advice by AFS International